-The Office of Student Life at Saint Louis University's Madrid campus welcomes you to Spain.
-As educators in the Jesuit tradition — committed to the education of the "whole" person, mind, heart, body and spirit — the Student Life staff works to provide you with information and opportunities which will help you achieve your goals.
+The Office of Student Affairs at Saint Louis University's Madrid campus welcomes you to Spain.
+As educators in the Jesuit tradition — committed to the education of the "whole" person, mind, heart, body and spirit — the Student Affairs staff works to provide you with information and opportunities which will help you achieve your goals.

 Over the years, we have seen many non-Spanish students come and go.
 Most students sign up for a program like this with similar goals in mind: experience a new culture, learn the language, make Spanish friends, and travel around Europe.